tock/tock/doc/reference/trd-spi.md

   * `kernel::hil::spi::Controller`: allows a client for a SPI in controller mode to send and receive data.
   * `kernel::hil::spi::ControllerDevice`: combines `Configure` and `Controller` to provide an abstraction of a SPI bus in controller mode for a client that is bound to a specific chip select (e.g., a sensor driver).
 It allows a client to send and receive data as well as configure the bus for (only) its own operations.
   * `kernel::hil::spi::ChipSelect`: allows a client to change which chip select is active on a SPI bus in controller mode.
   * `kernel::hil::spi::ControllerBus`: combines `ControllerDevice` and `ChipSelect` to allow a client to issue SPI operations on any chip select.
 It also supports initializing the bus hardware.
-This trait is intended to be implemented by a chip peripheral implementation.
+This trait is intended to be implemented by a chip implementation.
   * `kernel::hil::spi::PeripheralDevice`: extends `Configure` and provides an abstraction of a SPI bus in peripheral mode.
 It allows a client to learn when it is selected, to send and receive data, and  configure the bus for its own operations.
   * `kernel::hil::spi::PeripheralBus`: extends `PeripheralDevice` to support initializing the bus hardware.
 This trait is intended to be implemented by a chip peripheral implementation.
+  * `kernel::hil::spi::Bus`: represents a SPI bus that can be dynamically changed between controller and peripheral modes.
+This trait is intended to be implemented by a chip implementation.

+A given board MUST NOT include an implementation of more than one of the `ControllerBus`, `PeripheralBus`, and `Bus` traits for a given SPI bus. these traits are mutually exclusive.

 This document describes these traits and their semantics.